Support this Site

-The four top Kindle models all sport a 300 ppi display, which means that the type on the pages is sharp, though it’s still not quite high-resolution enough to make it look just like ink on a page.
+The Kindle Oasis and Kindle Paperwhite have 300 ppi displays, which means that the type on the pages is sharp, though it’s still not quite high-resolution enough to make it look just like ink on a page.
 The low-end Kindle’s resolution is only 167 ppi.

 Because E Ink displays are reflective, this means that they rely on ambient light to make them readable.
-The first Kindles—and the current low-end model—required that you turn on a light or clip on a separate book light in order to read.
-With the first Kindle Paperwhite model, Amazon added four LED lights around the edges of the display, under the bezel, to light the display.
-Over the years Amazon has continued to upgrade this edge-lighting—the Kindle Voyage has 6 LEDs and the Kindle Oasis has 10—but the bottom line is, all but the cheapest Kindle now let you read in the dark without the need for additional accessories.
+The first Kindles required that you turn on a light or clip on a separate book light in order to read in bad lighting.
+With the Kindle Paperwhite, Amazon added LED lights around the edges of the display, under the bezel, to light the display.
+Over the years Amazon has continued to upgrade this edge-lighting—the Kindle has four LEDs, the Paperwhite has five and the Kindle Oasis has 25—but the bottom line is, all Kindles now let you read in the dark without the need for additional accessories.

 All Kindles charge via an included Micro USB cable, and offer battery life far beyond what you’ll get on a tablet or smartphone.
-Amazon rates the bottom three Kindle models as having “weeks” of battery life, and the Oasis as having “months.”
+Amazon rates all Kindle models as having “weeks” of battery life.
 That may be a little exaggerated, at least if you leave Wi-Fi on.
 But pretty much any Kindle will go at least a week without needing a charge, especially if you’re careful to put it in Airplane Mode when you’re not using it.

 You can also use that Micro USB cable to side-load files onto the Kindle from a Mac or PC.
 But you may not need to: Amazon also supplies an uploader app that lets you upload files into your personal Kindle book library from a Mac or PC, via the Internet.
 You should know, though, that the Kindle’s pretty finicky about what file formats it supports.
 Kindles can display books in Amazon’s AZW formats, plain text, PDFs (though they don’t render well and I don’t recommend you use a Kindle to read PDFs), and Mobi/PRC files.
 Mobi is by far the most common format, especially for books that you’re not buying directly from Amazon.
 The app will also convert HTML and Microsoft Word files into Kindle-compatible formats, though the results are not pretty.